-Especially if the fear seems to have come out of nowhere, you’ll want to check that other health issues aren’t affecting their vision or mental well-being.
-From cataract formation to glaucoma, some issues are serious conditions that need to be addressed by a medical professional
+Especially if the fear seems to have come out of nowhere, you’ll want to have their eyesight checked.
+From cataract formation to glaucoma, canine vision problems are serious conditions that need to be addressed by a medical professional.

 It is possible to teach any dog new tricks—or to help them get over a frustrating phobia.
-Before you take them outside at night, try hanging out with them in dim lighting indoors.
+If night walks are a source of stress, take it slowly.
+Before you take your dog outside at night, try hanging out with them in dim lighting indoors.
 Play, give them snacks, scratch their belly—make it a fun place to be and they’ll eventually stop being so scared.

 To sum it up, here are some things that you can do if you think your dog is afraid of the dark: